leonstel/leonstel.github.io/first.md

             //leaf1Node = prepData(Leaf1)
                         // newNode = createNode from Leaf1
-                        // Leaf1 has no children in object say do nothing
+                        // Leaf1 has no children in object so do nothing
                         // return newNode

             //firstNode.children array add Leaf1Node